Orkney Road Trip: A 3-Day Orkney Itinerary 2024

 1. Kirkwall Visitor Centre

-The first stop on your Orkney Itinerary should be at the Kirkwall Visitor iCentre to pick up the latest free Islander Magazine and to get a rundown of any local events that may be happening while you are in Orkney.
+Your first stop on your Orkney Itinerary should be the Kirkwall Visitor iCentre, where you can pick up the latest free Islander Magazine and receive a rundown of any local events that may be happening while you are in Orkney.

 2. Kirkwall St Magnus Cathedral